COVID vaccine to arrive in parts of Kansas as soon as later this week

-Wichita, Kan.
+WICHITA, Kan.
 (KSNW) – When does it get here?
-KSN asked the vaccine question this week.
+KSN News asked the vaccine question this week.

 But that doesn’t mean health care workers have to wait.
 There is word out of KU Medical that some doses could be in Kansas City by Friday.